Ramish93/AWS-Cloud-Practioner-Prep/README.md

      3. reliability: systems are up and running.
      4. performance efficiency: using resources efficiently.
      5. Cost optimization: minimal cost for desired value
-   - you sould you to AWS well-architechted docs to follow best practices as you build your first app in AWS.
+   - you should go to AWS well-architechted docs to follow best practices as you build your first app in AWS.

 3. high-availability and fault tolerance: